-If you are a business inspecting and testing will help you meet your WHS duty to ensure electrical equipment is safe.
+If you are a business, inspecting and testing can help you meet your WHS duty to ensure electrical equipment is safe.

 RCDs—also known as RCCBs or safety switches—are electrical safety devices that immediately switch off the electricity supply when electricity leaking to earth is detected at a level that is harmful to someone using electrical equipment.

 You must use an RCD if the electrical equipment used in your workplace is: